 8. Remove the baked castella cake creme caramel pudding from the oven, cool to room temperature, then refrigerate for 2 hours before serving.

-Tap the Cups before Baking: I gently tap each cup on the counter to release any trapped air bubbles in the custard layer before adding the sponge.
+Tap the Cups Before Baking: I like to tap the filled cups lightly on the counter before baking.
+This helps release small air bubbles so the custard layer stays smooth.

 Recipe